 It has been interesting for me to work out from the newspaper clippings from New Zealand what Ben Fuller’s was up to.
 Missing from the Australian Tour, it turns out that Ben Fuller was in Dunedin showing his Waxworks and Bijou Company, and had struck up a friendship with George and Jessie Burton.
 George and Jessie Burton owned and managed the Imperial Hotel in Princes Street, which was conveniently just a short walk away from the Alhambra Theatre.
 I believe that Ben and his company of actors, humorists and singers were living at the Imperial Hotel during the six months the Company were playing in Dunedin.

-The Burtons six young children were born during the 1890’s, however, in late September of 1899 George Burton tragically died at the young age of 34 years from a heart attack.
-He is buried in Southern Cemetery, Dunedin, also known as Otago General Cemetery (Lot 14, Block 12B).
+The Burtons six young children were born during the 1890’s, however, in late September of 1899 George Burton tragically died at the young age of 34 years from a heart attack, he is buried in Southern Cemetery, Dunedin, also known as Otago General Cemetery (Lot 14, Block 12B).

 New Zealand Electoral Record, Dunedin 1896, for George and Jessie Burton

 It must have been a terrible shock and a difficult time for the newly widowed Jessie Burton, but from all accounts she was an incredible organizer and a very beautiful and much admired woman.

 Just a year later on 6 October 1900 Jessie Burton nee McDonald and Ben Fuller married at St Matthew’s Church in Stafford Street, Dunedin.

 Alistair Duncan who wrote about Fuller’s Theatres in his book Actor’s Blood explains some of the circumstances: